 When using our rank tracker, the most straightforward method is to use the keyword "pizza" with the location of "New York".
 However, you could also put the location inside your keyword, for example using the keyword "pizza New York" along with the location set to "New York".
 Another option is to use the keyword "pizza New York", with the location set to "USA".

 Each of the above will give you slightly different results, so how do you choose which is best?

-There's no single rule when deciding on keywords and locations, but we've got some best-practice tips below to help you you get the most from our keyword rank tracker.
+There's no one-size-fits-all rule when deciding on keywords and locations, but we've got some best-practice tips below to help you you get the most from our keyword rank tracker.